-Richard Thorp, MD, FACP, is the president of the California Medical Association, and has spent the past 38 years practicing General Internal Medicine in Paradise, Calif.
+Richard Thorp, MD, FACP, is the immediate past president of the California Medical Association, and has spent the past 38 years practicing General Internal Medicine in Paradise, Calif.

 He is the President/CEO of Paradise Medical Group, Inc., a physician owned multi-specialty primary care group incorporated in 2001.
 Dr. Thorp is also on the active staff of Feather River Hospital, a community hospital in Paradise, Calif. and divides his time between a private General Internal Medicine practice, service as a Rural Health Clinic Medical Director and Private Practice Administration.

 In 2009, Dr. Thorp was recognized as a fellow by the American College of Physicians (ACP) who recognized him as a Fellow in 2009.
 He also serves on the Governor’s Council for the Northern California Chapter (CANO) and he has served at the national level of ACP as a committee member.